-Human Research Protection Program (HRRP)- protects individuals who are subjects of research through policies, procedures, and monitoring to ensure safe and ethical practices.
-The program is fully accredited by the Association for the Accreditation of Human Research Protection Programs, which ensures research participants that their safety and privacy are protected, whether they are part of a clinical trial or an opinion survey.
-The Institutional Review Board (IRB), the Human Research Liaison Offices, and the MSU IRB committees are part of this program.
-For more information, call 1-517-355-2180, e-mail irb@msu.edu or visit https://hrpp.msu.edu/.
+Human Research Protection Program (HRRP) - protects individuals who are subjects of research and/or clinical investigations through MSU's commitment to follow ethical standards described in the Belmont Report and applicable federal, state, local, and university requirements.
+The program is fully accredited by the Association for the Accreditation of Human Research Protection Programs, Inc. The HRPP includes the offices of the Institutional Review Board (IRB) and Compliance, and provides support to the MSU IRB committees.
+For more information, call 1-517-355-2180, e-mail irb@msu.edu or visit hrpp.msu.edu.